Valamis/sbt-azureblob-resolver/README.md

   override val credentialsType: CredentialsTypes.Value = CredentialsTypes.Token

   override def provide(accountName: String): Either[List[String], ICredentials] = {
-    // returned value should be instance of
+    // returned value should be an instance of
     // - Left[List[String]] with list of errors if there is a failure
     // - Right[ICredentials] if credentials are successfully provided
   }